 If your dog has already been spayed, there are some things you can do to help her live the healthiest and happiest life possible.
-The best chance you have to keep your dog healthy is to assess and confirm the point in time that her adrenal glands are no longer able to compensate for the loss of her ovaries and uterus and the hormones they produce.
+The best chance you have to keep your dog healthy is to assess and confirm the point in time that her adrenal glands are no longer able to compensate for the loss of her ovaries and the hormones they produce.

-If your dog does not experience orthopedic problems, the first warning sign that her adrenal glands can no longer compensate for the sex hormones lost from spay may be incontinence.
+If your dog does not experience orthopedic or behavioral problems, the first warning sign that her adrenal glands can no longer compensate for the sex hormones lost from spay may be incontinence.
 If your dog is suffering from some level of incontinence, the most likely culprit is a low level of estrogen.
 It is so common as to be described in the veterinary literature as “spay incontinence“.
 Some veterinarians may prescribe phenylpropanolamine (PPA), which can sometimes successfully resolve the symptoms, however there are risks with the use of this compound, and the underlying hormonal deficiency still persists.
 Estrogen replacement therapy is another option, but should not be undertaken without a hormone panel to confirm if estrogen and other hormones like progesterone and testosterone are also deficient.
 It is extremely important for females to include DHEA in the panel.

 There is an opportunity to enhance the female dog’s ability to produce estrogen even after ovariohysterectomy.
 Dehydroepiandrosterone (DHEA) is a hormone that can be made into estrogen or testosterone and it is mainly secreted by the adrenal glands in females.
 The ovaries’ contribution to circulating DHEA appears to be limited, although in intact females it may partially compensate for an age-related decrease in adrenal hormonal secretion.101 Spayed females don’t have the ovaries to fall back on when the adrenal glands are overwhelmed by stress, the additional demands of hormone production due to spaying, and age-related decrease in secretion.
 If the hormone panel shows a deficiency in estrogen and DHEA, supplementation with DHEA103 could allow additional estrogen production in the brain or fatty tissue.102 Because the additional estrogen will be naturally produced within your dog’s body, you will have no concerns as to whether the estrogen will be synthetic, natural, or bioidentical, as is the case in traditional hormone replacement therapy.
 If the DHEA supplement leads to additional estrogen production, the spay incontinence will generally resolve.

 There are simple blood tests to determine levels of estradiol, testosterone, thyroid, progesterone, and DHEA.
 We do want people to get tangible evidence of hormonal imbalance before making significant changes through supplementation.
 You should also attempt to employ shared decision making63 to make some improvements to your dog’s hormonal balance that you and your veterinarian can feel comfortable with.

 “…that responses to estradiol are present in brain regions that are not directly associated with reproductive success but are important for learning, memory, emotional responding, mood, and sensorimotor control…there is substantial evidence for the therapeutic benefits of estrogens in the brain.”

+If testing reveals a deficiency of DHEA, estradiol and/or progesterone, you should be able to supplement under the supervision of your veterinarian.
 Another option may be a supplement humans often take, SAMe, for mood regulation.
-There is some evidence that SAMe behaves similarly in dogs’ brains, and may mimic the activity of progesterone in the dog brain.
-SAMe is believed to affect mood by helping to increase the availability of neurotransmitters, such as serotonin and dopamine (which are attributed to feelings of emotional well-being), as well as increasing the number of neurotransmitter receptors.
-There are SAMe supplements available that have been formulated specifically for dogs.
+There is evidence that SAMe behaves similarly in dogs’ brains, and may mimic the activity of progesterone in the dog brain.
+The research best supports the concept that SAMe helps neutralize norepinephrine in the brain.
+Norepinephrine is found in excess in the brains of dogs unable to appropriately respond to stress.
+An alternate theory is that SAMe acts by helping to increase the availability of neurotransmitters, such as serotonin and dopamine (which are attributed to feelings of emotional well-being), as well as increasing the number of neurotransmitter receptors.
+There are SAMe supplements available that have been formulated specifically for dogs, and the reported side effects are negligible.
 Scientific research also supports SAMe’s ability to promote liver health and joint comfort – key components to physical health and wellbeing.

 The most concrete recommendation we can offer that can protect your dog from the adverse effects of spay/neuter is with respect to vaccinations.
 Because spay/neuter has an adverse effect on the immune system, guardians of spayed/neutered dogs must be cautious with respect to vaccinations.
 A study was conducted in 200534 to analyze adverse events diagnosed within three days of vaccine administration in dogs.
 The vaccine-associated adverse events included nonspecific vaccine reaction, and allergic reactions varying in severity from a rash or hives all the way to anaphylaxis (which can block breathing and be fatal).
 The study found danger of an adverse reaction goes up substantially when a dog is spayed or neutered, and the less a dog weighs, the more likely they are to experience an adverse reaction.
 Further, the risk increases substantially with each additional vaccination given at one time.

 Additionally, best practice would be just one vaccination of any type on any given day, with a reasonable period of time between vaccinations.
 This precautionary approach becomes even more important when your dog is small.